General teleportation channel in Fermionic Quantum Theory

 The rest of the paper is structured as follows.
 In Sec.\ref{sec:level2}, we introduce the mathematical structure of fermionic Hibert space and the associated Fock space.
-We discuss the importance of PSSR in FQT, and the restrictions on states and operations.We also discuss the operational notion of Entanglement and topological correlation in FQT with PSSR.
+We discuss the importance of PSSR in FQT, and the restrictions on states and operations.We also discuss the notion of Entanglement and topological correlation in FQT with PSSR.
 In Sec.\ref{sec:level3}, we prove the exact teleportation scheme for an \(N \times N\) -mode resource state.
 In Sec.\ref{sec:level4}, we derive the structure of the `reduced' fermionic state under local twirling operation by introducing a Haar measure over a PSSR-respected Unitary group.
 In Sec.\ref{sec:level5}, we construct an Unitary-2 design for this restricted Haar measure using PSSR-respected Clifford group operations.
 We prove the fermionic State-Channel Isomorphism in Sec.\ref{sec:level6} and introduce the notion of fermionic channel twirling operation.
-Finally, in Sec.\ref{sec:level7}, we define the average separable fidelity for fermionic channel and derive a lower bound for optimal fermionic teleportation fidelity.
+In Sec.\ref{sec:level7}, we define the average entanglement fidelity for fermionic channel and derive the optimal fermionic teleportation fidelity.
 In Sec.\ref{sec:level9} we discuss teleportation of topological correlation for a class of fermionic channel.
 We provide concluding remarks in Sec.\ref{sec:level10}.